Tmunayyer/GoogleContacts/README.md

 This is a full stack application.
 I intended at the start to give equal time to both the front and back end of the application.
 In the end it was 70/30 back/front.

 This was primarily due to being unfamiliar with Open Authentication and the Google API.
 Learning this was not too hard but weaving the flow of authentication into the server required extra attention compared to my experiences in the past.

+The application is Dockerized and deployed on an EC2 instance.

 ## Technologies Used